npnpatidar/rajasthan/docs/RAS/3_Ethics/5_Indian_Thinkers.md

 - **Three Main Advices to Future Generations:**
   1. Abandon Gandhian methods (non-cooperation, civil disobedience) because they weaken law and order.
   2. Political democracy is not sufficient; social democracy must be achieved.
-  3. Do not surrender completely to leadership; maintain critical thinking.
+  3. Do not surrender completely to charismatic leadership; maintain critical thinking.
 - **Central Government:** Supported a strong central government to eliminate separatist ideologies.
 - **Opposition to Ideologies:** Opposed both communism and capitalism.

 **5. Maharishi Arvindo**

-- **Overview:** Known as Arvindo in Modern Indian History
-- **New Vedanta Thinker:**
+- **New Vedanta Thinker**: A modern philosopher integrating spirituality with materialism.
-- **Concept of Integral Monism:**
+- **Concept of Integral Monism:** Brahman despite being spiritual , encompasses materialism.
 - **Belief About Brahman:** The world and humanity are imperfect expressions of the divine.
 - **Darwin's Theory of Evolution:** Added to the physical evolution, now mental evolution is occurring.
 - **Supreme Element:** Sachchidananda, expressed in various forms.
-- **Eight Levels of Development:** Matter, Prana, Manas, Manast, Super Manast, Anand, Chit, and Sat.
+- **Eight Levels of Development:** Matter, Prana (Life Energy), Manas (Mind), Super Manas (Higher Mind), Anand (Bliss), Chit (Consciousness), and Sat (Pure Being).
-- **Present Level:** Manast.
+- **Present Level:** Manas(Mind).
 The next stage is Super Manas, through which one will experience Sachchidananda (Liberation).
 Emphasized collective liberation over individual.
-- **Integral Yoga:** A form of yoga to achieve the “manasour of super manas” which brings collective liberation.
+- **Integral Yoga:** A form of yoga to transcend the **Manas** and attain **Super Manas**, leading to **collective liberation**.
+Through this divine life will descend on earth.
 - **Yoga as Unity:**
   - Uniting soul with God, finite with infinite.
   - Includes Hatha Yoga, Raja Yoga, Karma Yoga.
 - **Transformation:** Through yoga, physical, mental, and biological transformation takes place.
 - **Three Levels of Transformation:**
-  1. **Process of Atmanik:** Develops spiritual aspect and eliminates negative emotions (ego, anger, greed, lust).
+  1. **Process of Atmcd raikta:** Develops spiritual awareness and eliminates negative emotions (ego, anger, greed, lust).
-  2. **Process of Spirituality:** Develops spiritual aspects and attains peace, happiness, and stability.
+  2. **Process of Spirituality:** Strengthens the spiritual self, attaining peace, happiness, and stability.
-  3. **Process of Supermind:** State of self-knowledge where all types of differences are eliminated.
+  3. **Process of Supermind:** Achieves a state of higher self-knowledge where all distinctions and dualities dissolve.